vpomo/page/README.md

 To delete a post or comment, you need to spend a certain number of `PAGE` tokens.
 During these operations, the distribution of `PAGE` tokens concerns 3 wallets: `Treasury Wallet`, `owner` and `creator`.
 Tokens are distributed to these wallets not evenly, but as a percentage.
-The value of these percentages can be changed by community members by voting through the `PageVoteForFeeAndModerator` contract.
+The value of these percentages can be changed by community members by voting through the `PageVoteForCommon` contract.
 When you create a new community, default values ​​are automatically assigned.

 When contracts are deployed, an initial emission of 50,000,000 `PAGE` tokens is made on the `Treasury Wallet`.